 1. START WITH YOU

 Firstly, it helps to change your mindset about adventure.
 It's not just a one-off thing to achieve before having kids and settling down, and it's not an exclusive club for fit, wealthy, white, middle-class men (just check out All The Elements, who I mention below).
 You can live adventurously at any point in your life, whoever you are.

-So don't worry – you have plenty of time to find inspiration, and defining your own dreams and ambitions is usually the best place to start.
-By engaging in some mindfulness activities and reading, inspiration will come.
-You just need to allow space in your mind for that to happen.
+Adventure is unique to the individual, so when you're searching for inspiration, defining your own dreams and ambitions is usually a good place to start.
+Engaging in mindfulness activities can allow space in your mind for inspiration to flow.

 I found the idea of bucket lists a little disheartening.
 Asking myself to produce a list of things I wanted to do when I already lacked inspiration was frustrating.
-In need of encouragement, I reached for a pen and started compiling a list of all the things I had achieved in my life to date.
-This is commonly referred to as The Reverse Bucket List.
+In need of encouragement, I reached for a pen and started compiling a list of all the things I had achieved in my life to date; a Reverse Bucket List.

 Recognising your accomplishments gives you a sense of progress and boosts your self-esteem.
 You swam across that big lake when you were just 13 years old.
 That was a great day!
-Hang on, maybe you could swim other lakes or revisit that same one, and see if you can swim it again.
+Hang on; maybe you could swim other lakes or revisit that same one and see if you can swim it again.
 What if you set yourself the challenge of swimming all the lakes in that region or give paddleboarding or kayaking a go?

-In the morning, I like to sit down with a cup of peppermint tea and write anything that comes to mind for 15-20 minutes.
-My thoughts, fears, anxieties; a stream of consciousness.
-I end each session with a sip of tea and list 10 things I am grateful for.
+In the morning, I like to sit down with a cup of tea and write anything that comes to mind for 15-20 minutes - a stream of consciousness - my thoughts, fears and anxieties.
+I end each session with a list of ten things for which I'm grateful.

 This simple routine helps me to: